soul4rent/AWBW-Map-Checklist/Standard Map Checklist.md

   - Is it proper for the number of bases, map type, etc.
 - Is the map mirrored in some form?
 - Are there no contested bases?
-- Are there no contested airports?
 - Are all bases at least 1.5 tank turns away from interaction?
 - Are all bases less than 5 tank turns away from interaction?
 - Are there no instant win features?
+  - EX: Instantly cappable HQ
-- Are fronts at least several tiles wide?
+- Are there multiple fronts?
 - Is the map reasonably playble?
   - Is there some sort of interaction or threat before turn 10?
   - Are there no obvious cheese strategies, or strategies that have significant first or second turn advantage?